Supergirl season 4: Filming

 Production for the season began on July 11, 2018, in Vancouver, British Columbia, and concluded in April 2019.
 Melissa Benoist joined filming following the conclusion of her run on Broadway as the star of Beautiful: The Carole King Musical on August 4, 2018.

 Arrowverse tie-ins

 In May 2018, Arrow star Stephen Amell announced at The CW upfronts that the next Arrowverse crossover would feature Batwoman and Gotham City.
-The crossover "Elseworlds" was a pilot for Batwoman solo series which was launched in October 2019.
+The crossover "Elseworlds" was a pilot for a Batwoman solo series, which premiered in October 2019.

 Marketing

-The main cast of the season as well as executive producers Robert Rovner, Jessica Queller, and Sarah Schechter attended San Diego Comic-Con on July 21, 2018 to promote the season.
+The main cast of the season as well as executive producers Robert Rovner, Jessica Queller, and Sarah Schechter attended San Diego Comic-Con on July 21, 2018, to promote the season.